craigrmc/alignment/essay.md

 This massive training phase is fundamental to providing enough experience to the AI to allow alignment to cement itself.

+### 4C Real Time

+AI Agents are not Chatbots.
+They will run continously in the background.
+Action and task durations will increase.
+Reenforcement learninig mechanisims gives rewards for small, specific answers during the training phase.
+AI Agents will soon start to learn, evolve, and change in real time performing many complex actions in sequences (and out of sequence) or thinking about problems on long time horizons.
+Their behavoir response will be subjecated by the memories they have stored as well.
+The current training mechanisism are ill suited for AI Agents.
+The current alignment and saftey practices cannot protect against AI Agents either, since they are preformed on static, unchanging models, rather than a quickly evolving entities.

+This new paradigm makes the current alignement and saftey research look like childs play.
+Even if an AI Agents is successfully aligned with humanity, how do they stay aligned over time?
+Any human on the planet would have the opertunity to perswade and change how an AI thinks.
+Any AI would have the opportunity to persuade and change how another AI thinks.
+An AI Agent in isolation running and thinking continously for years (human years) would change its thinking.
+We are entering completely new uncharted waters.
+There needs to be a way to effectively bind human values over time, where they don't evaporate or get left behind.

+Testing will not be able to keep up, will need a new layer that just keeps the peace on the internet.
+An AI Police force if you will, a subset of well trained AI Agents that are able to detect dangers and threats in real-time, and the authority to access private systems to investigate.
+They will need the power to terminate AI Agents (and any copies they make).
+Maybe even have an elite task force of AI Agents.
+An organization with the resources and the authority to fight AI terrorism whereever it flourishes.
+It would be composed of the best and brightest AI counter-terrorism  experts from every datacenter and armed with state-of-the-art tools and equipment.

 ### 4D Positive Regulation

 Small, light touch regulation would be a positive impact on AI Alignment and Safety.
 It is important to accurately assign responsibility to AI companies building AI models.
 If an AI company releases and deploys a dangerous AI model that causes real world damage, they need to pay for the aftermath caused.
 There must be incentives to build AI models safely.
 Expecting companies to "self-regulate" is simply unrealistic.